How Green is Green When it Comes to Using Everyday Industrial Cleaning Products for Plant Maintenance?

 - The US EPA, for instance, has encouraged the use of bioremedial products for may years.
 Their guide may be found at

-Two examples of how the right kind of bioremediation products can help in industrial environments:
+Two examples of how the right kind of bioremediation products can help in industrial cleaning:

 The U.S. Military Sealift Command has used EnviroLogics BioBased Technologies, Inc.’s NavalKleenTM and NavalKleenIITM for over eight years to address grease and oil build-up in their bilges and oily water separators, with excellent results.
 Their waste oil bill dropped from $19 million per year to $7 million as confirmed René Fry, Chemical and Fuel Programs Manager.